Title and statement of responsibility area

 Formerly known as Mrs. F.J.
 Dorsey fonds.

-Includes 41 photographs, 2 sketches and 1 map.
+Includes 41 photographs, 2 sketches, 1 object and 1 map.

 Standard number area

 Name access points